alanhe421/vsc-extension-gitlink/README.md

 - Right-click on a file in the explorer and select "Create GitHub Snippet Image" to open ray.so and create a Code Snippet Image.
 - Support multi-file copy in explorer.
 - Supports both SSH and HTTPS remote URL formats.
-- Automatically detects if the project uses a supported Git hosting platform when loading, and prompts the user if not
+- Automatically detects if the project uses a supported Git hosting platform when loading, and prompts the user if not.
-- Supports custom Git hosting platforms and URL templates
+- Supports custom Git hosting platforms and URL templates.
+- Support pen tool to draw annotations on code snippet images.
+Double-click to clear drawings.

 ## Built-in Supported Platforms